skylerto/pvs-specification-template/READMD.md

 # PVS Specification Template

+[PVS](https://github.com/SRI-CSL/PVS) is a specification language with a strong theorum prover.
 This repository is to include the project setup and structure for a pvs specification.

 ## Structure